 - Now push the lenses some more against the eye sockets, then release them.
 The goggles should stick on your face a few seconds thanks to the suction, even if the straps are off.
 If this isn’t the case and the swim goggles fall off, they will leak water and be useless.

 - If the goggles pass the first two tests, put the straps on and see if the goggles are still comfortable.
 Check if the lenses don’t suck too much on the eyes or that the straps must not be tightened too fast.

 Some Additional Tips

 - Check if the straps can be easily adjusted and don’t detach themselves too easily.
 Otherwise, you’ll quickly become frustrated when you try to adjust them at the pool.

 - Are the lenses dark or light?
 Personally I prefer light lenses.
 But if you swim outside or in bright environments dark lenses can be preferable.

 - Check that the lenses have anti-fog coating.
 Coated lenses are better as you won’t need to defog them as often (I have yet to find a pair of swim goggles that never becomes fogged).

 - Finally, make sure you feel good wearing those goggles.
-If you don’t feel comfortable while wearing them, it won't be long before you’ll want to buy another pair.
+If you don’t feel comfortable while wearing them, it won’t be long before you’ll want to buy another pair.
 So don’t neglect this important aspect!

 I hope now that the next time you’ll be at the sports store, you’ll know how to choose the best swimming goggles!
 I personally like the Futura Ice Plus goggles made by Speedo.